lpsinger/gwcelery/CONTRIBUTING.md

 ## Guidelines for tasks

--  Tasks should delegate as much functionality as possible to external packages.
-Ideally, a new task should simply call a function that is provided by an external package such as lalsuite, pycbc, or a new self-contained software project.
+-  **Tasks should be short.** When deciding where a new task should go, start from the following loose rules of thumb:

+   1. If it's less than a screenful of code, and related to functionality in an existing module, then put the code in a new task in that module.

+   2. If it's up to a few screenfuls of code, or not related to functionality in an existing module, then try to break it into a few smaller functions or tasks and put it in a new module.

+   3. If it's more than a few screenfuls of code, or adds many additional dependencies, then it should go in a separate package.

--  Tasks should avoid saving files to disk.
-Output should be placed directly in GraceDb.
+-  **Tasks should avoid saving files to disk.** Output should be placed directly in GraceDb.
 Temporary files that are written in `/tmp` are OK but should be cleaned up promptly.

--  Dependencies of tasks should be listed in the `install_requires` section in [`setup.cfg`](https://git.ligo.org/emfollow/gwcelery/blob/master/setup.cfg) so that they are installed automatically when GWCelery is installed with [`pip`](https://pip.pypa.io/).
+-  **Dependencies should be installable by pip.** Dependencies of tasks should be listed in the `install_requires` section in [`setup.cfg`](https://git.ligo.org/emfollow/gwcelery/blob/master/setup.cfg) so that they are installed automatically when GWCelery is installed with [`pip`](https://pip.pypa.io/).